 The Scramble for Places in Primary Schools

 If you live in New York or San Francisco, you probably already know how difficult it is to get your toddler into a good primary school.
 You almost have to register for a place before she is born.
-The problem is that places in most major metropolitan area primary schools are extremely limited.
+The problem is that primary schools are extremely limited in places in most major metropolitan areas.
 Consequently, parents will do almost anything to get their children into a desirable school.
-Back in the 50s and 60s when I was growing up, pre-schools and nurseries were hard to find.
+Back in the 50s and 60s, when I was growing up, pre-schools and nurseries were hard to find.
 That's because most mothers were stay-at-home mothers.
 Looking after the children was just part of the job description of a mother then.
 That began to change as more mothers began to work outside the home.
-In the 70s and 80s preschools and nursery schools became a hot commodity.
-So, how do you position your child so that she stands the best chance of getting into a good primary school?
+In the 70s and 80s, preschools and nursery schools became a hot commodity.
+So, how do you position your child so she has the best chance of getting into a good primary school?

 In this video, Denise Pope offers advice on finding an elementary school.